Rabbi David Weis retires after 33 years at Beth Israel in Northfield

 He then interviewed to be rabbi at Beth Israel.

+Murray Kohn, of Vineland, a survivor of Auschwitz-Birkenau and the first professor of Holoca…

-Education and sharing knowledge are a lifelong passion for Weis.
-Whether he is up to his elbows making challah with students in the Beth Israel Nursery School, explaining the story of Queen Esther at Purim, helping students prepare for their bar and bat mitzvah, or teaching religious studies at Stockton, Weis is at home with all ages.
+Education and sharing knowledge are lifelong passions for Weis.
+Whether he is up to his elbows making challah bread with students in the Beth Israel Nursery School, explaining the story of Queen Esther at Purim, helping students prepare for their bar and bat mitzvahs, or teaching religious studies at Stockton University, Weis is at home with all ages.

 Each year after the Hanukkah service, Weis will sit with the children of the congregation and teach them to play dreidel.
 He gives the kids Hershey kisses when they win.